Working With Me

 Trainee counsellors & Psychotherapists

-I am suitably qualified to meet with counselling and psychotherapy students and trainees, and I welcome those who are looking to begin or continue personal therapy as part of their training process.
-I understand the importance of this aspect of professional development and offer a respectful, reflective space where you can explore your own material alongside the demands and insights of your training journey.
-Whether you're at the beginning of your course or nearing qualification, I aim to support your growth both personally and professionally.
+I am qualified to work with counselling and psychotherapy students and trainees, and I warmly welcome those wishing to begin or continue personal therapy as part of their training journey.
+I recognise the importance of this element of professional development and offer a respectful, reflective space where you can explore your own experiences alongside the learning and challenges of training.
+Whether you are just starting or nearing qualification, I aim to support your development both personally and professionally.